Carl W. Renstrom: Business career

 Following his graduation from high school, Renstrom embarked on a variety of sales positions, including selling Fuller Brushes.
 When the Depression quickly reduced his sales of church bulletin boards, Renstrom founded Tip-Top Products Company and went looking for a product to sell.
 While selling door-to-door, Renstrom had crossed paths with a gentleman selling heatless liquid solder in a can.

 After efforts to form a company with the man failed, Renstrom worked on replicating the unpatented solder in a squeezable tube.
 He initially manufactured the product in his basement and then went from store to store selling it.
 The solder was an immediate success and gave Renstrom financial security.
 Within a year he had purchased a building, and hired production and sales staffs.
 The building Renstrom purchased was at 1508 Burt Street in Omaha.

 After his success with his solder product, Renstrom was looking for his next opportunity.
 His sister, Grace, had returned from Europe with a poorly made metal hair curler, purchased in Germany, that she showed to Renstrom.
 The curler was called the "Ruck Zuck".

 Similar curlers were selling in the U.S. for about 5 cents each.
 Renstrom improved the curler's design and obtained his first patent for a simple metal hair curler on July 14, 1936.
 He christened the curler the Tip Top Easy Curler – four aluminum curlers on a card priced at 10 cents a card.
 The consumer response to the curler was overwhelming.

 When World War II intervened and aluminum was at a premium, Renstrom retooled the machines that had once produced curlers to fabricate military wire reels, barbed wire throws and land mine crates.
 His production building had to expand to accommodate the volume.

 Renstrom's experience working with the War Department on his military contracts led him to run for office as a Douglas County Commissioner.
 He was elected in 1944 and served through 1948.

 When the war ended, he converted his curler production to plastic and expanded his hair product line.
 By 1964, Renstrom's company had received 24 patents and was manufacturing over 600 products.

-In 1964, Renstrom sold his Tip-Top Products Company to Rayette Co., (later named Faberge), of Minneapolis, Minnesota for $25 million.
+In 1964, Renstrom sold his Tip-Top Products Company to Rayette Co., (later named Fabergé), of St. Paul, Minnesota for $25 million.